Capricorn Coast National Park

 Highlights

-- Watch sea turtles from Turtle lookout, enjoying the thrill of wildlife spotting from high cliffs.
+- Watch sea turtles from Turtle lookout, offering a unique wildlife experience along the rugged cliffs.

 Capricorn Coast National Park has four separate accessible sections that can be enjoyed in a 30-minute drive between Yeppoon and Emu Park.